Does Wood Expand In Heat? 4 Methods To Stop it

 Here’s how wood changes with atmospheric humidity,

-Atmospheric HumidityThe behavior of the wood
+Atmospheric HumidityBehavior of the Wood

 High HumidityWood expands